Welcome to World-first expedition

 physiology research with The University of Portsmouth, Extreme Environment Labs & Professor Mike Tipton, and Dr. Heather Lunt & Professor Igor Mekjavic of The Jozef Stefan Institute.
 Further, we are providing schools and research information across our website pages and all will be filmed for TV.

-Together, in a time where the world needs to come together more than ever to stop the pandemic and heal our world, let us
+Together, in a time where the world needs to come together more than ever to recover from the pandemic and heal our world,

 "TOGETHER, WE CAN ACHIEVE THE EXTRAORDINARY ."

 The charities that STBB2 are raising funds for are: